Mining for Potent Inhibitors through Artificial Intelligence and Physics: A Unified Methodology for Ligand Based and Structure Based Drug Design: Introduction

-With the advent of modern machine learning, deep learning models have been proposed that can generate new molecules for SARS-COV-2 and other viral diseases\cite{sanchez2018inverse,kusner2017grammar,dai2018syntax, subramanian2020inverse,olivecrona2017molecular,popova2018deep,gottipati2020learning,zhavoronkov2019deep,zhavoronkov2020potential,bung2021novo,born2021data}, and the distribution can be skewed towards molecules with specific properties such as drug likeness using techniques such as variational autoencoders (VAE)\cite{kusner2017grammar,dai2018syntax}, transfer learning \cite{subramanian2020inverse} and reinforcement learning (RL)\cite{olivecrona2017molecular,popova2018deep,gottipati2020learning,zhavoronkov2019deep,zhavoronkov2020potential,bung2021novo,born2021data}.
-However, most deep learning methods rely on 1-dimensional sequence or 2-dimensional chemical representations of the drug and protein, and do not take full advantage of 3-dimensional structural information of the putative drug, thereby constraining the ability to \textit{generate} drugs with shape and molecular compatibility with the target active site.
-Recent work has also explored chemical space in the vicinity of some starting molecular scaffold and running docking simulations on these derived molecules\cite{jeon2020autonomous}, however there has been no method that develops new drug molecules with real-time 3d structural docking to guide the efficient exploration of an immense chemical space with the aid of machine learning.
+With the rise of modern machine learning, a more clever exploration of the chemical space for drug-like molecules becomes possible, thanks to the development of generative models that can generate molecules represented as either strings or graphs.\cite{sanchez2018inverse,kusner2017grammar,dai2018syntax, subramanian2020inverse,olivecrona2017molecular,popova2018deep,gottipati2020learning,zhavoronkov2019deep,zhavoronkov2020potential,bung2021novo,born2021data} More interestingly, the distribution can be skewed towards molecules with specific properties such as drug likeness using techniques such as variational autoencoders (VAE)\cite{kusner2017grammar,dai2018syntax}, transfer learning \cite{subramanian2020inverse} and reinforcement learning (RL)\cite{olivecrona2017molecular,popova2018deep,gottipati2020learning,zhavoronkov2019deep,zhavoronkov2020potential,bung2021novo,born2021data}.
+However, early deep learning methods rely on 1-dimensional (1D) sequence or 2-dimensional (2D) chemical representations of the drug and protein, and do not take full advantage of 3-dimensional (3D) structural information of the putative drug, thereby constraining the ability to \textit{generate} drugs with shape and molecular compatibility with the target active site.
+When SMILES-based generative models are combined with additional information about protein structure, ligand structure or protein-ligand interactions, the quality of generated molecules improved in terms of predicted binding affinity or binding mode similarity with a reference binder.\cite{zhang2022novo,li2023ls} Recent work has explored chemical space in the vicinity of some starting molecular scaffold and running docking simulations on these derived molecules\cite{jeon2020autonomous}, but the chemical space that can be explored by such a method is still rather limited.
+Generation of atomistic structures of new compounds conditioned on the 3D structure of a provided pocket or constrained on interaction fingerprints has also been proposed with sequential growth of atoms\cite{pocket2mol}, hierarchical buildup of 3D coordinates \cite{zhang2023resgen} or generating all-atom coordinates at once using diffusion models\cite{schneuing2022structure}.
+However, these existing methods have either been tailored towards \textit{de novo} generation or a local optimization, but lack the flexibility to extend from \textit{de novo} design to structure or ligand based rational design.
+These additional capabilities are essential for continuously improving the binding potency between ligands and proteins after a hit molecule is already identified.